HexaField/three-typeable-text/readme.md

 // Text will now display 'N8etext!'
 textField.actionType('8');

+// Get the text height
+textField.getLineHeight(); // depends on fontScale and the font itself

 // Check to see if the user has clicked
 // This should run on your mouse click event